tdv/mif/README.md

 cmake ..
 make
 ```
 After that you can change this template to create your own application.
 In addition, you can use the examples doned from the template.
 Examples are fully completed and have a script for build itself.
 All of them are in the [_docs](https://github.com/tdv/mif/tree/master/examples/_doc/chapters) folder.
+You can find detailed documentation of the examples in the [wiki](https://github.com/tdv/mif/wiki/MIF.-Home-page#mif-is-a-c-web-application-backend-framework).

 ## Run examples